 4: Refine your MVP.
 Repeat the process.

-The most important part about the MVP is learning, taking your findings back to drawing board, and brainstorming new solutions to solve the problems your MVP revealed about your product.
+The most important part about the MVP is learning, taking your findings back to the drawing board, and brainstorming new solutions to solve the problems your MVP revealed about your product.
 Do people not like the UI?
 Do people not utilize the push notifications?
 Do they enjoy the software but don’t want invasive in-app messaging?

-It’s important to figure out measurable, data-based, and quantifiable metrics to gauge what is right and what is wrong about your software.
+It’s important to figure out measurable, data-based, and quantifiable metrics to gauge what is right and what is wrong with your software.
 Set measurable goals and objectives before going in to determine what needs to be fixed.
 Is it the number of people who sign up for an email newsletter?
 Downloads?
 Retention rates?